 In addition, customers often are uncertain about whether a product would fit their needs and don’t have time to do extensive internet research to figure that out.
 Being able to ask a quick question and receive a quick answer can help sway them toward purchasing.

 Your visitors shouldn’t feel they are being taken to a different website when checking out.
 This starts with ensuring that your checkout page is hosted on the same domain name as the rest of your site.

 Additionally, the branding of your checkout page designs should be on par with the rest of your website.
 For example, keep the color scheme the same and make sure your logo is displayed somewhere at checkout, such as in the header.

 The following tips focus on improving your actual site design for better conversions.

 If your checkout page takes too long to load or too long to process payments, some visitors may get frustrated and just leave.
 Speed up your site by switching to a better hosting provider or signing up for a better hosting plan.
 Use a trusted payment processing system that is quick and efficient.

 15. Be Friendly to Mobile Devices

-Some pages and payment forms look great on desktop devices, but they aren’t optimized for phones and tablets.
+Some pages and payment forms look great on desktop devices but aren’t optimized for phones and tablets.
 Make sure your checkout page designs are mobile responsive.